 Preliminary studies, provided in Report ITU-R RS.[VHF_SOUNDER], were performed to assess sharing and compatibility with existing services allocated to, and adjacent to, the 40-50 MHz band, which include fixed, mobile, space research, broadcasting and radiolocation services.
 The sounding radar’s operating parameters and geographical limitations, coupled with the preliminary study results, show that further studies need to be conducted to determine if the sounding radar can operate to collect important subsurface data without causing harmful interference to incumbent services.

-CEPT supports this agenda item
+CEPT supports this agenda item.

 Space weather sensors